Professor of Theatre, Skidmore College

 Director of the Skidmore College/BADA Shakespeare Programme

 It is with great pride that Lary Opitz calls himself a "total theatre artist".
-Since his first professional Off-Broadway credit in 1967, he has worked as actor, director, playwright, designer, producer, stage manager, technician, and consultant on countless productions in hundreds of theatres throughout the world, including Broadway, Off-Broadway, regional, stock, touring and academic productions.
+Since his first professional Off-Broadway credit in 1967, he has worked as actor, director, playwright, designer, producer, artistic director, stage manager, technician, and consultant on countless productions in hundreds of theatres throughout the world, including Broadway, Off-Broadway, regional, stock, touring and academic productions.

 A graduate of Queens College (CUNY) and Lester Polakov's renowned Studio and Forum of Stage Design in New York, in 1980 he was one of only five lighting designers inducted into Local #829 of United Scenic Artists (IATSE).
 At that time there were only one hundred lighting designers in this professional organization governing design practices on Broadway.
 Resident lighting designer for the world-famous José Limón Dance Company for nine years, his designs have been seen in over thirty countries and throughout the United States, and include many New York and world premières for such choreographers as Alwin Nikolais, Meridith Monk, Sophie Maslow, Carla Maxwell, Lucas Hoving, Heinz Poll, Carlos Orta, Sarah Stackhouse, Jean Cebron, Susanne Linke, and Anna Sokolow.
 Capital District audiences have enjoyed his many theatre and dance designs at Skidmore Theatre, Capital Repertory Company, Proctor´s Theatre, The Saratoga Performing Arts Center, and the Egg (Empire State Performing Arts Center).